Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 Middle Tennessee Stats and Trends

-- The Blue Raiders have covered the spread once this year when underdogs by 3.5 points or more (in five chances).
+- The Blue Raiders have been underdogs by 3.5 points or more five times this season and covered the spread once.

-- Middle Tennessee has gone over the point total in 40% of its opportunities this year (four times in 10 games with a set point total).

-- Middle Tennessee is 4-0-1 against the spread and 5-1 overall when the team notches more than 25.6 points.
+- Middle Tennessee is 4-0-1 against the spread and 5-1 overall in games when it puts up more than 25.6 points.

-- When Middle Tennessee amasses more than 413.4 yards, the team is 2-1-1 against the spread and 2-2 overall.
+- When Middle Tennessee churns out more than 413.4 yards, the team is 2-1-1 against the spread and 2-2 overall.

 - The Blue Raiders have turned the ball over 20 times this season, one more turnover than the Owls have forced (19).